adbauer06/School_District_Analysis/README.md

 # School District Analysis

 ## Project Overview
-The purpose of this project is to rerun a district analysis after the discovery of an issue with

-Upon completion of the analysis, it was found that the file of student information showed evidence of academic dishonesty, specifically the reading and math scores for ninth-graders at Thomas High School.
+The purpose of this project was to rerun a school district analysis that was previously done to look at trends in school performance.
+This analysis is being rerun due to the discovery of information in the student data file that showed evidence of academic dishonesty, specifically regarding the reading and math scores for ninth-graders at Thomas High School.

+While this is being investigated, ninth-grade reading and math test scores for Thomas High School needed to be excluded from this analysis.

-Ninth-grade reading and math test scores for Thomas High School were to be removed from the file and the original school district analysis was repeated without those scores.
-The following metrics were recreated:
+The first task was to replace all reading and math test scores for students in ninth-grade at Thomas High School with null values while keeping the rest of the data intact.
+Then the analysis was rerun and the following metrics recreated:

 1. Summary of key metrics for the District
 1. Summary of key metrics by individual school
-1. Top 5 schools based on overall passing rate in math and reading.
+1. Top and bottom 5 schools based on overall passing rate
-1. Bottom 5 schools based on overall passing rate in math and reading.
-1. Average student math scores by grade level
-1. Average student reading scores by grade level
+1. Average student math and reading scores by grade level
 1. School performance based on spending per student
 1. School performance based on school size
 1. School performance based on type of school